 Cost sharing is the portion of program costs not borne by the Service.
-Under this program, cost share is not required but may be committed voluntarily.
-Voluntary Committed Cost Share (See 2 CFR 200.1) is not an eligibility factor, and contributions will not result in a more favorable competitive ranking.
-Cost share should be necessary and reasonable to accomplish project objectives, and allowable in accordance with 2 CFR 200 Subpart E-Cost Principles.
+Under this program, cost share is not required, but may be committed on a voluntary basis (Voluntary Committed Cost Share).
+Voluntary Committed Cost Share (See 2 CFR 200.1).
+If cost share is included, it should be necessary and reasonable to accomplish project objectives, and allowable in accordance with 2 CFR 200 Subpart E-Cost Principles.

 Applicants may consider all types of cost sharing, including in-kind and public-private partnerships.
 Examples include the use of office space owned by other entities; donated or borrowed supplies and equipment; (non-federal) sponsored travel costs; waived indirect costs; and program activities, translations, or consultations conducted by qualified volunteers.
 Assign a monetary value in U.S. dollars to each in-kind contribution.
 The values of offered cost-share should be included in the detailed budget and explanations of contributions should be included in the Budget Narrative whether cash or in-kind.

-If the proposed project is a component of a larger program, identify other funding sources and the specific funding amount to be provided by those sources.
+If the proposed project is a component of a larger program, identify other funding sources and the specific funding amount to be provided by those sources in the Budget Narrative.
 In addition, it is recommended that the Budget Narrative address the overall cost-effectiveness of the proposal, including leveraging institutional or other resources.